 The voice said softly, “Whatever you do for one of the least of these, you’re doing for me.”

 When Kathy came home from work that night, she told Mike about what had happened.
 He didn’t seem surprised in the least.
 Instead, he replied, “I’ve been praying that God would soften your heart on this matter.
 So, what do you think?”

 “I think we have to do this,” Kathy said, shocked to hear the words fall from her lips.

-In July 2003, they began the long process of filling out adoption paperwork.
+In July 2003, they decided to go to the adoption agency and began the long process of filling out adoption paperwork.
 The following July, they brought home their 20-month-old daughter Elizabeth.

 “Elizabeth adjusted beautifully to our family,” Kathy says.

 In 2010, the Perry’s hearts were moved again after seeing a photo of a 3-year-old special needs girl with spina bifida.
 God then proceeded to send clear signs to nudge the Perry’s toward action.
 For instance, Kathy, unsure as to whether they should dive into another adoption in their mid-50s, turned on the radio to the Steven Curtis Chapman song “Dive.”
 (Chapman has also adopted children from China.)